livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 Some things to note:

-1. A standard plugin is stored in [`plugins/metadata`](https://github.com/livingdocsIO/livingdocs-server/tree/master/plugins/metadata) and will automatically be loaded on the downstream and is always ready for usage.
+1. Livigndocs offers a wide range of native metadata plugins which are loaded by default.
 In our example we use `li-text`.
 2. Open the `contentType` configuration file you want to edit and add the catchline config from the example to the metadata configuration.
 The field `catchline` is now available in documents with this `contentType`.
 3. By default, metadata is only stored in the database.
 When you also want to be the metadata field searchable via public API's publication search, you can read more [here]({{< ref "/guides/search/publication-index.md" >}}).